-5. Robustness Checks
+V. Robustness Checks

-In this section we check the robustness of the results presented above to two considerations.
-First, we impose constant returns to scale on non-durable manufacturing and non-manufacturing for both of which we find decreasing returns in the baseline estimation.
+In this section, we check the robustness of the results presented above in regard to two considerations.
+First, we impose constant returns to scale on nondurable manufacturing and non-manufacturing, for both of which we find decreasing returns in the baseline estimation.
 Second, we use labor-input data with a quality adjustment.

-5.1 Imposing Constant Returns on Non-Durable Manufacturing and Non-Manufacturing
+A. Imposing Constant Returns on Nondurable Manufacturing and Non-Manufacturing

-Our estimates of the returns to scale in non-durable manufacturing and non-manufacturing were smaller than one (see Table 3).
-Note, however, that significant decreasing returns to scale are inconsistent with any form of imperfect competition, as long as free entry and exit are guaranteed (see the discussion in Basu and Fernald, 1995; 1997).
+Our estimates of the returns to scale in nondurable manufacturing and nonmanufacturing were smaller than one (see Table 3).
+Note, however, that significant decreasing returns to scale are inconsistent with any form of imperfect competition, as long as free entry and exit are guaranteed (see the discussion in Basu and Fernald [1995, 1997]).
 To clarify this point, we consider the following well-known identity linking the returns to scale and the markup:

-$$\gamma = \frac{AC}{MC} = \left(\frac{P}{MC}\right) \cdot \left(\frac{AC}{P}\right) = \mu \cdot (1 - s{\pi}), \tag{13}$$ where $\mu \equiv P/MC$ is the markup of price over marginal cost and $s{\pi}$ is the share of economic profit in total (gross) revenue.
-Given that the economic profit rate should be small under free entry and exit, equation (13) shows that strongly decreasing returns ( $\gamma$ much less than one) imply that firms consistently price output below marginal cost ( $\mu$ less than one).
+$$\gamma = \frac{AC}{MC} = \left(\frac{P}{MC}\right) \left(\frac{AC}{P}\right) = \mu(1 - s{\pi}), \tag{12}$$ where $\mu \equiv P/MC$ is the markup of price over marginal cost and $s{\pi}$ is the share of economic profit in total (gross) revenue.
+Given that the economic profit rate should be small under free entry and exit, equation (12) shows that strongly decreasing returns ( $\mu$ much less than one) imply that firms consistently price output below marginal cost ( $\mu$ less than one).
 Since this is not a sensible result, we naturally expect that firm-level returns to scale must be either constant or increasing.
-Hence, the apparent decreasing returns in non-durable manufacturing and non-manufacturing give a caution to the previous baseline results.
+Hence, the apparent decreasing returns in nondurable manufacturing and non-manufacturing give a caution to the previous baseline results.

-Motivated by this sort of consideration, we assess the sensitivity of our findings to the decreasing returns in non-durable manufacturing and non-manufacturing.
+Motivated by this sort of consideration, we assess the sensitivity of our findings to the decreasing returns in nondurable manufacturing and non-manufacturing.
 In particular, we ask whether constraining the returns to scale parameters to be constant in the two sectors affects our basic conclusion that there is little or no evidence of a decline in the rate of technological progress in the 1990s.